What Does IIRC Mean & How Do You Use It Correctly?

 I’ve never been one for abbreviations or initialisms.
 I spend all day writing, so I have no problem writing things out in full.
 But ever since the mobile phone arrived on the scene, people have been shortening words and making initialisms out of phrases.

 The idea?
 To make texting easier and quicker.
-After all, it is quicker to write LOL than a thought out response detailing your exact emotions at the time.
-Ditto for things like NSFW, SMH, and other internet slang/abbreviations.
+After all, it is quicker to write LOL than a thought-out response detailing your exact emotions at the time.
+Ditto for things like NSFW, SMH, and other internet slang/abbreviations like IYKYK which is a very odd one.

 What Does “IIRC” Mean?